Call us

 No products in the cart.

-LoftZone StoreFloor is suitable for almost all attics, new and old, including cut, purlin and truss-roofed types.
-It’s frequently fitted in both houses and commercial buildings.
+AtticZone StoreFloor and StoreFloor Compact are suitable for almost all attics, new and old, including cut, purlin and truss-roofed types.
+They are frequently fitted in both houses and commercial buildings.
 Your joists (which span across the floor of your attic) will be need to be made of wood and be at least 1.25″ wide.

 For our 4ft metal Cross-Beams to fit, your joists should be either 16″ or 24″ apart on average (measured from the center of each joist to the center of the next one – not the distance in-between them).
-This covers the majority of US attics.
-Because the Cross-Beams slide along the top of the Tri-Supports, they have a tolerance of 3″ in either direction, which helps if your builder fitted the joists only roughly in the right place!
-In fact, this is one of the features that makes LoftZone so easy to fit, and much faster than using plastic supports alone.
+This covers the majority of attics.
+Because the Cross-Beams slide along the top of the plastic Tri-Supports or Compact-Supports, they have a tolerance of 3″ in either direction, which helps if your joist spacing is irregular.
+In fact, this is one of the features that makes our products so easy to fit.

-A small percentage of US houses will however have joists that have a different joist spacing so, for these, we have a specially-designed 6ft Cross-Beam, and associated kits.
+A small percentage of US houses will have joists that have a different spacing.
+We also offer a 6ft Cross-Beam, if you think that this would be helpful.
 Please contact us if you would like to purchase this (we need to know your address to calculate shipping costs).

 From a StoreFloor perspective, the height of your joists doesn’t matter, and in most US houses they are at least 3″ tall, which is fine.
 If yours are shorter than that, then we would not advise using your attic for storage.

-Yes, thousands of people have fitted StoreFloor into their own homes.
+Yes, tens of thousands of people have fitted StoreFloor and StoreFloor Compact into their own homes.
 The parts are lightweight and sized to easily fit through most attic hatches.
 They are simply screwed to each other and into the joists.
-Attic boards to fit on top are a bit heavier, typically 5kg each, but are still an easy DIY job.
-You can see our installation guide here.
-Note: to fit StoreFloor, we recommend the use of an electric cordless screwdriver.
+Attic boards to fit on top are a bit heavier, but are still an easy DIY job.
+You can see our installation guides via the drop down menu at the top of this page.
+Note: for fitting, we recommend the use of an electric cordless screwdriver.

-Yes – We have a network of installers that can help.
-Get in touch and we can put you in touch.
+Yes – We have a growing network of installers that can help.
+You can find them via the Installers page on this website.

 The StoreFloor Cross-Beams are 1150mm (about 45″) long.
 They span over 3 or 4 joists (depending on your building’s joist separation) and have an easy sliding adjustment, in case your joists are not spaced regularly (most aren’t!).
-The Cross-Beams rest on top of the Tri-Supports, where they can butt up against each other, or be positioned a few inches apart.
+The Cross-Beams rest on top of the plastic supports, where they can adjoin each other, or be positioned a few inches apart.

-The StoreFloor Tri-Support and Uni-Support are both 279mm (about 11″) tall, and rest on the top of the joists.
-This is sized to allow the full depth of modern insulation levels plus an air gap above the insulation and below the boards.
+We have two heights of supports, the regular and compact versions.
+The regular version is 279mm (about 11″) tall.
+The Compact version is 159mm (about 6″ tall).
+Both fix to the top of your joists.
+These sizes allow the full depth of modern insulation levels in your area, plus an air gap above the insulation and below the boards.
 This air-gap is there to allow ventilation, to remove any possible moisture build-up on the underside of the boards.
-Beware any products which don’t provide this essential air-gap!

 The StoreFloor parts have been designed to be very strong but also very light.
-The 1.2m Cross-Beams weight around 1.2kg, the Tri-Supports around 250g and the Uni-Supports around 100g.
-Hence, the structure to raise a floor of 13m2 (a Medium kit, out best seller) weighs only 33kg, or 2.5kg per square metre.
+The 4ft Cross-Beams weight around 2lbs each, the Tri-Supports around 9oz, the Compact-Supports around 6oz and the Uni-Supports around 4oz.
+Hence, the structure to raise a floor of 12ft x 12ft kit weighs only 73lbs, or 8oz per square foot.

 Boards are heavier.
-These are discussed in more detail in our post about which boards to choose, and weigh around 12kg/m2 (chipboard) or 7kg/m2 (OSB or plywood).
+These are discussed in more detail in our post about which boards to choose.
+Their weight depends on the material chosen but is usually around 2lbs per square foot.

-But both OSB and plywood are also used and have some advantages.
-You can read all about these in our blog post on the subject.
+In North America, OSB and plywood (around 3/42 thick) are mostly used.
+In the UK, people mostly use chipboard.
+You can read all about these in our blog post on this subject.

 Most people would like to board their whole attic, but you don’t have to.
 StoreFloor is modular so you can start small and build more later when your storage requirements go up.
 Most people choose a square or rectangular deck, or an L or T shape near the hatch.
 Some people have more than one deck, on either side of the hatch.
 Don’t board right up to the eaves though, as you’ll want to keep a gap there for ventilation.

-No. StoreFloor is built up in sections, 1 square metre at a time.
+No. StoreFloor is built up in sections, a few square feet at a time.
 So you can build part of your deck – on one side of the hatch for example – and then transfer your possessions on to your new deck before creating the next part of your StoreFloor.

-We sell a number of standard-sized kits, from 3m2 (32 sq. ft.) to 52m2 (576 sq. ft.).
-If you’d like to build a floor that isn’t one of these sizes, then we have a handy configurator tool on our shop’s front page, which you can use to work out the precise number of parts you need, and buy those individually.
-Note that we measure decks in multiples of 1.2m in each direction, as that is approximately the length of our regular Cross-Beams and of standard attic boards.
-If you’d like to build a deck that isn’t an exact multiple of 1.2m, then that’s possible; we’d recommend you buy enough parts for the next 1.2m up, and then cut the beams and/or boards to suit.
+We sell a number of standard-sized kits, from a starter pack (32 sq. ft.) to XXL (576 sq. ft.).
+If you’d like to build a floor that isn’t one of these sizes, then we have a handy configurator tool on our online shop, which you can use to work out the precise number of parts you need, and buy those individually.
+Note that we measure decks in multiples of 4ft in each direction, as that is approximately the length of our regular Cross-Beams and of standard attic boards.
+If you’d like to build a deck that isn’t an exact multiple of 1.2m, then that’s possible; we’d recommend you buy enough parts for the next 4ft up, and then cut the beams and/or boards to suit.

-If you’re unsure what you need, then please contact us on sales@loftzone.com or 01483 600304 with your measurements and we will work it out for you.
+If you’re unsure what you need, then please contact us with your measurements and we will work it out for you.

-We provide one Uni-Support for every Cross-Beam in our kits.
-It’s usual to place the Uni-Supports evenly underneath the deck, or you can concentrate them in the area which is likely to get the most loading.
+We provide one Uni-Support for every two Cross-Beams in our StoreFloor kits, which is enough for most people.
+It’s usual to place the Uni-Supports evenly underneath the deck, or you can concentrate them in the area which is likely to get the most loading or footfall.
+For storage of up to 5lbs per square foot and infrequent access by one person, this number of Uni-Supports is sufficient and most of our customers do not order any more.

 We recommend 8 x 1.5″ (4x40mm) wood screws.
-We supply these with all our StoreFloor kits and, if you buy the boards from us too, we supply enough for the boards, too.
+We supply these with all our StoreFloor kits.
 Our screws come in packs of 200, so there are usually plenty left over.

 (Note that if you buy individual StoreFloor parts, not complete kits, then screws are not included however).

-Every StoreFloor Cross-Beam, Tri-Support and Uni-Support need two screws each.
-Each attic board needs a minimum of 3 screws each, though you may choose to use up to 6 screws per board for added strength if you wish.
+Every StoreFloor Cross-Beam, Tri-Support, Uni-Support or Compact-Support need two screws each.
+Each 4ft x 1ft attic board needs a minimum of 3 screws each, though you may choose to use up to 6 screws per board for added strength if you wish.
+If you are using larger boards, then they will require more screws too, of course.

-Attic boards in the US (including the ones we supply) are rectangular, with a tongue-and-groove along each long edge, so that you can slot one board into the one next to it, for added strength.
-In addition to this, before LoftZone was invented, people used to stagger the boards when they laid them, so that each board ended half way along the long edges of the two boards next to it.
-You can see a picture of this by looking at our 1.8×3.6m kit with boards on our shop.
+We recommend the use of rectangular attic boards, with a tongue-and-groove along each long edge, so that you can slot one board into the one next to it, for added strength.
+In addition to this, before StoreFloor was invented, people used to stagger the boards when they laid them, so that each board ended half way along the long edges of the two boards either side of it.

-The physics of this is that joists can be unevenly spaced in an attic, and if the short end of a board doesn’t rest on a joist, it doesn’t have a tongue-and-groove on that end, so could sag if someone stepped on it.
+The physics of this used to be that joists can be unevenly spaced in an attic, and if the short end of a board doesn’t rest on a joist, it doesn’t have a tongue-and-groove on that end, so could sag if someone stepped on it.
 The risk of this happening justifies the extra effort of cutting boards at the ends of each row.

-But this is not an issue with StoreFloor, since we recommend that you place our steel Cross-Beams 610mm apart (for attic boards that are 1220mm long) so that they do indeed screw into a Cross-Beam and are supported by it, and there is no risk of the ends of the boards sagging.
+But this is not an issue with StoreFloor, since we recommend that you place our steel Cross-Beams 2ft apart (for attic boards that are 4ft long) so that they do indeed screw into a Cross-Beam and are supported by it, and there is no risk of the ends of the boards sagging.

-Hence there is no benefit in staggering attic boards when you use LoftZone StoreFloor, and most people choose to avoid going to the extra effort of cutting boards in half and doing so, unless you are using one of our kits which are 1.8m wide, in which case you have to anyway, since loft boards are only around 1.2m long.
+Hence there is no benefit in staggering attic boards when you use AtticZone StoreFloor, and most people choose to avoid going to the extra effort of cutting boards in half and doing so.

-StoreFloor is indeed sometimes used for access, e.g. to create walkways or crawling spaces above the insulation for people who need to maintain boilers, water tanks, solar inverters, MVHR or aircon units, etc. You can see a photo a very long access walkway being built in a school on our Flickr page, and builders also fit it into new houses, too.
-The usual usual minimum width of the walkway is 1.2m (the width of standard attic boards).
+StoreFloor is indeed sometimes used for access, e.g. to create walkways or crawling spaces above the insulation for people who need to maintain boilers, water tanks, solar inverters, MVHR or airconditioning units, etc. You can see a photo a very long access walkway being built in a school on our Flickr page, and builders also sometimes fit it into new houses, too.
+The usual usual minimum width of the walkway is 4ft (the width of standard attic boards).

 We don’t recommend that you use StoreFloor to support a water tank, for the following reasons: